Here’s what you can find in the Treatise

 Learning Cost: 2

 The user spins the weapon with constant momentum in a 1-meter radius, focusing on the space around them rather than any individual target.
 While this effect is active, the user may make a simple attack, without penalty, against the first creature to enter this space, regardless of whether or not the user can see the creature.
 If the attack roll is successful, the effect ends.
 If the attack roll misses, the effect continues until the user performs a successful attack (even if the successful attack is blocked by the target).
+If the user wishes to maintain the flourish after taking damage, they must make a Resolve test with a target number equal to the amount of damage sustained.

 Withdrawal strike